chaseruskin/orbit/README.md

 [![DockerHub](https://img.shields.io/badge/DockerHub-images-important.svg?logo=docker)](https://hub.docker.com/repository/docker/chaseruskin/orbit/general)
 [![Downloads](https://img.shields.io/github/downloads/chaseruskin/orbit/total.svg)](https://github.com/chaseruskin/orbit/releases)

 Orbit is a package manager and build system for VHDL, Verilog, and SystemVerilog.
+It accomplishes two goals:
+1. Empower users to reuse IP cores
+2. Provide an extensible infrastructure for users to automate their EDA workflows

+The following diagram is a high-level system architecture of how Orbit is used to manage projects and automate build processes:
 ![](./docs/src/images/architecture.svg)

 Orbit groups one or more source code files (`.vhd`, `.v`, `.sv`) into a higher-level organizational unit called a _project_.
 Orbit provides management capabilities at the project level, making projects the "package" in its package management.